Kiranjith83/SA/SA.md

     - Request size.
     - Value in request header (block if no user agent header is available).

+# AWS Firewall Manager
+- Security managment service allows centrally configure and manage firewall rules across AWS Organization.
+- WAF rules can be deployed to API Gateway and Cloudfront
+- Shield properties to:
+  - ALB, ELB, EIP or CloudFront
+  - Consistencly apply DDoS to all.
+- Ensure SG rules for EC2 and ENIs.

 # Beanstalk
 - When to select?